Navigation as Attackers Wish? Towards Building Robust Embodied Agents under Federated Learning: Experiments

 \vpara{Fidelity} means that the method should not sacrifice the performance of the global model when there is no attack, taking the performance of the model of FedAvg as the reference standard.
-According to the results in Table \ref{table:performance1} and Table \ref{table:performance2}, our \defense method performs similarly to FedAvg on seen and unseen environments, achieving the fidelity goal.
-It demonstrates that the prompt added before the attention layer does not affect the model convergence and performance.
-Compared to other defense methods, however, some of them dramatically hurt the performance.
-For instance, in Table \ref{table:performance2}, when applying FedCLIP-ViL on R2R, FLTrust performs much worse than FedAvg with an average of 25.6\% SR and 21.2\% SR drop on seen and unseen environments respectively.
-Median hurts the performance about 7.9\% SR gap.
+According to the results in Table \ref{table:performance1}, Table \ref{table:performance2} and Table \ref{table:4}, our \defense method performs similarly to FedAvg, achieving the fidelity goal.
+However, FLTrust and Median perform much worse than FedAvg with an average of 25.6\% SR and 7.9\% drop respectively on seen environments of R2R.
+The negligible parameter volume of the prompt in PBA relative to the model's entirety, coupled with its congruence with the optimization objectives, ensures that it exerts minimal impact on the training.
+Its utility is confined to the filtration of malicious clients without perturbing the aggregation.

 \vpara{Robustness} means that the ASR of the server model should be as low as possible.
-In Table \ref{table:attack_r2r} and \ref{table:attack_rxr}, \defense gets the lowest ASR on different models under both seen and unseen environments of R2R and RxR.
+In Table \ref{table:attack_r2r}, \defense gets the lowest ASR on different models under both seen and unseen environments of R2R and RxR.
 On the contrary, some defense methods even exacerbate the model under attack.
-For example, \defense has the same selection rule as MultiKrum.
-However, MultiKrum utilizes the Euclidean distance of all model parameters to select benign clients.
-It turns out to get higher ASR than FedAvg, which indicates that it can not tell the difference between malicious and benign clients.
-Both MultiKrum and Bulyan filter the ``malicious'' clients they think, and use less number of clients for aggregation.
-It increases the weights of malicious clients during aggregation and then the probability of being attacked if they are wrongly judged, which unfortunately is exactly the case here.
+For example, Bulyan turns out to get a higher ASR than FedAvg.
+It filters the ``malicious'' clients they think, increasing the weights of real malicious clients during aggregation and then the probability of being attacked if they are wrongly judged, which unfortunately is exactly the case here.
+We also validate PBA against diverse attack methodologies, shown in Table \ref{table:4}.
+The results indicate that PBA consistently maintains the lowest ASR against Badnets and DBA attacks.
+This underscores PBA's generalizability and effectiveness in capturing alignment variances across a spectrum of attack paradigms, thereby efficiently filtering out malicious clients.

 \vpara{Efficiency} means the method should not incur excessive extra computation and communication overhead.
-PBA only needs extra computation from local prompts (two 1-Dimensional vectors) for backdoor defense compared with normal FL, while the extra computation of the former methods involves all parameters of the model during aggregation.
+PBA only needs extra computation from local prompts (two 1-dimensional vectors) for backdoor defense compared with normal FL, while the extra computation of the former methods involves all parameters of the model during aggregation.